 Gain insight into protein and DNA interactions.
 Investigate the potential impact of chromatin modifications and local structural changes on gene expression.Learn More

-Studies of cancer epigenetics, such as aberrant methylation and altered transcription factor binding, can provide insight into important tumorigenic pathways.
+Studies of epigenetic alterations in cancer, such as aberrant methylation and transcription factor binding, can provide insight into important tumorigenic pathways.
 As altered methylation often activates or silences genes, changes in the epigenome can affect gene expression and the rate of cancer progression.
 Learn more about cancer epigenetics.

 Genome-wide methylation profiling can help researchers understand the functional mechanisms at work in complex disease cases.
 Aberrant cytosine methylation can impact gene expression, and has been implicated in many disease processes, such as Alzheimer’s disease and asthma.
-Learn more about methylation profiling.
+Learn more about complex disease research.